Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Conclusions

 \section{Conclusions}

-This paper provided a unified optimization-inspired image propagation framework for diverse low-level vision tasks, aggregating generative manner, discriminative metric and domain knowledge correction principles from ``optimization learning'' perspective.
-We introduced two propagative control mechanisms to guarantee convergent propagations for both fully- and partially- defined optimization models.
-We also proposed two architecture augmentation strategies (i.e., normalization and architecture search) to enhance the stability of propagations and discover task-specific architecture respectively.
-Extensive experimental results demonstrated the high flexibility and effectiveness of our framework for a series of low-level vision applications. \ifCLASSOPTIONcompsoc
+This paper provided a unified optimization-inspired learning framework, aggregating generative learning, discriminative metric, and model correction principles from the ``optimization-inspired learning'' perspective.
+We also proposed two architecture augmentation strategies (\textit{i.e.,} normalization and architecture search) to enhance the stability of propagations and discover task-specific architecture in the propagation.
+We introduced two propagative control mechanisms to guarantee convergent iterations for both fully- and partially-defined optimization models.
+Extensive experimental results demonstrated the high flexibility and effectiveness of our framework for diverse low-level vision applications.